The New Maths Curriculum

 In 2014, Year 1, 3, 4 and 5 began the new Maths National Curriculum.
 In 2015, Year 2 and 6 also began to follow the maths programmes of study.
 The National Curriculum Maths has now been set into 4 different domains in Year 1 - 5 and 6 different domains in Year 6:

-In St Christopher's, we are following the White Rose Maths plans alongside the Liverpool maths plans and calculation policy.
+In St Christopher's, we are following the White Rose Maths plans alongside the Liverpool calculation policy.
 Within these maths plans, we plan, deliver and assess the objectives through daily maths lesson, basic skills and through continuous coverage of calculation skills.

 Below you will find our long term plan, year group objectives, basic skills objectives, continuous objectives and a copy of the Maths National Curriculum.